Being a mom is awesome.

 Last year was an amazing year for our family… blessed, productive, fun… and busier than ever.

-Honestly, I didn’t always do so well in cultivating margins in my life in 2015, but there are a few take away lessons I gleaned from twelve, jam-packed months as a pastor’s wife and mom.
+Honestly, I didn’t always do so well in cultivating margins, but there are a few take away lessons I gleaned from the past thirteen years as a pastor’s wife and mom.

-Here are the top five things I did for the sake of my health in 2015… maybe something here will inspire you as you consider how you’re going to prioritize your life as a busy woman in 2016.
+Here are the top five things I do for the sake of my health… maybe something here will inspire you as you consider how you’re going to prioritize your life as a busy woman in the next twelve months.

 Call it “me time” “quiet time” or whatever you want, but every mama needs time to recharge.
 Every woman needs it!

 I choose to purposefully-

 Oh friends.
 I cannot tell you how hard it is for me to say “no” to being busy!

 The short story is that I get a whole lot of self worth out of being productive and successful in whatever I’m doing.
 That goes for homeschooling, keeping my house clean, ministry projects, staying in shape, blogging and anything else that lands in my lap.

 Workaholic.
 Adrenalin junkie.